Arthur Hiller: Military service

-After he graduated from high school, he briefly attended the University of Alberta, before joining the Royal Canadian Air Force in 1941 during World War II.
+After graduating from high school, Hiller briefly attended the University of Alberta, before joining the Royal Canadian Air Force in 1941 during World War II.
 He served with 427 Lion Squadron as a navigator on four-engine Handley Page Halifax heavy bombers flying from Yorkshire on operations over Nazi-controlled territory in Europe.

 After he returned from serving in the military, Hiller enrolled in and later graduated from University College, Toronto with a Bachelor of Arts in 1947.
-After Israel was declared a state in 1948, he and his wife unsuccessfully tried to join the Israeli army because the country came under attack.
+After Israel was declared a state in 1948, he and his wife unsuccessfully tried to join the Israeli army.
 (Note: He said that "Israel was immediately attacked by five different Arab armies ...
 I volunteered, but they turned me down because I was married.
 I drove down to Seattle to try to volunteer from the United States, but again was turned down because I was married.
 My wife agreed to volunteer too, but again, 'No.' ...
 I admire their [Israelis'] determination and dignity of purpose with high ethical standards as they try to make their country safe for democracy, while the countries around them try to make the Arab world safe from democracy.)

 Hiller returned to college and earned a Master of Arts in psychology in 1950.
 One of his early jobs, after graduating, was with Canadian radio directing various public affairs programs.